 - Do not buy a "white"/pale anemone as they have expelled all their symbiotic zooxanthellae.
-Anemones are photosynthetic and absorb sunshine into their bodies which the anemone then converts into algae which the anemone then eats to make energy for strength and growth.
-Without zooxanthellae, anemones cannot photosynthesize so do not buy a "white"/pale anemone.
-Zooxanthellae gives the anemone "color" so you will know the anemone lost all its zooxanthellae because it looks bleached.
+Anemones are photosynthetic and absorb sunshine into their bodies, which the anemone then converts into algae and eats to make energy for strength and growth.
+Without zooxanthellae, anemones cannot photosynthesize—so do not buy a "white"/pale one.
+Zooxanthellae gives the anemone "color," so you will know the anemone lost all its zooxanthellae because it looks bleached.

 - Make sure the anemone is not constantly closed up.

 - Make sure the anemone anchored its foot to something; even the glass bottom is okay.

 - Always ask the pet store owner what day the anemone was brought in.